 There are a few different methods listed in that section.
 All of them rely to some degree on the relevance of the document to the term.
 All of them rely upon the relevant pages having business information tied to a location.
 Synonyms may be used in determining the relevance of a query to a page.
 The main difference seems to be how results are returned based upon location.

 - Within a five mile (or other distance) radius of the centerpoint of a region, with relevant pages ranked higher.

 - Within expanding radii from the CenterPoint of a region, with closer businesses being ranked higher, and relevant pages within each of those radii ranked higher.

 - Within a region itself, regardless of a radius, with relevant pages ranked higher.

 That’s a rough reading of the patent application, but I think that it shows some alternatives that may work well.

-I would think that relevance for the query would be determined in the same manner that it might be for web search results – looking at such things as the use of the terms in different parts of pages, anchor text pointing to the pages, pagerank, etc.
+I would think that relevance for the query would be determined in the same manner that it might be for web search results – looking at such things as the use of the terms in different parts of pages, anchor text pointing to the pages, PageRank, etc.

 Local search has grown in importance since Google started serving local results above organic results in regular web searches (see the Google search for Pizza New York).
-So having an understanding about how local search may work could be helpful even if you are only really interested in organic results for searches.
+So having an understanding of how local search may work could be helpful even if you are only really interested in organic results for searches.

-We’ve been discussing the Google Local Business Center at Cre8asite Forums, and descriptions that can be added to local results through that system.
+We’ve been discussing the Google Local Business Center at Cre8asite Forums and descriptions that can be added to local results through that system.
 It’s difficult to tell what influence those may have.
 You may have also noticed reviews of businesses in searches.
-Again, it’s not clear what role those may play in local search results, though a large number of reviews that point to a businesses site may help that business become the “authority” site for a local search result.
+Again, it’s not clear what role those may play in local search results, though a large number of reviews that point to a business site may help that business become the “authority” site for a local search result.

 What are you seeing with local search results that you find interesting?